-If you are going on Medicare soon, I’m sure you have been overwhelmed with information about Medicare health plans offered in Alabama.
-Insurance companies are bombarding your mailbox daily with information about their policies, and there is so much information to go through.
+If you are going on Medicare soon, I’m sure you have been overwhelmed with information about Medicare supplement plans offered in Alabama.
+Insurance companies and brokers are bombarding your mailbox daily with information about their policies.
+There is so much information to go through.
 Understanding Medicare is not an easy task, and the decisions you need to make when you go on Medicare are crucial.
-Most people spend their entire working career employed at a company that selects their health insurance coverage, and all you need to do is sign up for it when the time comes to enroll.
+When you work for a company, they select your health insurance coverage, and all you need to do is sign up for it when the time comes to enroll.
 Medicare is different in many ways, and when you hit 65, all the choices and options are up to you.
-If you choose the wrong Medicare health plan, it could end up costing you thousands of dollars for Medicare-approved services and may limit your ability to see the doctors and hospitals of your choice.
+Make smart choices when you go on Medicare, or it could end up costing you thousands of dollars for Medicare-approved services.
+It also may limit your ability to see the doctors and hospitals of your choice.

 Medicare Supplement Vs. Medicare Advantage